 Corporate boards played a limited role in recent PAC decisions.

 “Boards often play a general oversight role with respect to company-sponsored PACs: ensuring that the PACs have appropriate controls in place to ensure legal compliance, to align with the company’s interests, and to protect the company’s reputation.
-But high-profile situations that have a major impact on a company’s reputation can nonetheless put the board in the hot seat,” said Paul Washington, Executive Director of the ESG Center at The Conference Board.
+But high-profile situations that have a major impact on a company’s reputation can nonetheless put the board in the hot seat,” said Paul Washington, Executive Director of the Governance & Sustainability Center at The Conference Board.
 “Boards should review their companies’ range of political activities, including their own role, as companies prepare for discussions with investors during this upcoming proxy season.”

 For PACs deciding whether to resume contributions, the path forward is unclear.